THIS TEA IS NOW OPEN FOR PRE-ORDER

 After trying some Milk Oolong from Ali Shan Mountain Buddha asked tea master Lao Cha:

 — Tell me, oh wise one, how were you able to achieve such a gentle scent of gardenias and milk?
 Such a soft, velvety, and buttery taste?

 — This wasn’t hard, oh Enlightened one.
 All I had to do was plant the Jin Xuan tea bush on Ali Shan Mountain in Taiwan.
 But only at a height over 1000 meters.
 Then cultivate it on the mountain’s rocky slopes, together with the cool air and occasional fog.
 The roots of the tea bush will have no choice but to suck up all the available moisture and nutrients and send it to the leaves.
 These tea leaves will, in turn, become oolong tea and gift you and other lucky ones their delicate flavor and healthy qualities.

 'The Golden Leaf Awards' is one of the most important tea awards, held in Australia, at which our Ali Shan Milk Oolong Tea has won the Gold Medal in the year 2017.

-Alishan Milk Oolong is a great representative of Taiwanese High Mountain Tea.
-The tea garden at which this oolong grows is located at altitudes starting from 1000 meters and up.
+Indeed, Alishan Milk Oolong is a great representative of Taiwanese High Mountain Tea.
+The tea garden at which this tea grows is located at altitudes starting from 1000 meters and up.
 On the high mountain, the air is cold and the sky is cloudy.
-Sun time is short and, as a result, the astringent substance in the tea leaves is reduced, producing a sweeter tea.
-Because of the drastic differences in temperature between day and night times, the tea tree grows slowly.
-It results in the leaf turning soft and thick with a high content of pectin.
+Furthermore, sun time is short and, as a result, the astringent substance in the tea leaves is reduced, producing a sweeter tea.
+Due to the drastic differences in temperature between day and night times, the tea tree grows slowly.
+Consequently, the tea leaf becoems soft and thick with a high content of pectin.
 The tea trees are irrigated with the spring water of Ali Mountain.

 6g per 500ml 3-5min